wins1ey/LibreSplit/README.md

 Cancel will **reset the timer** and **decrement the attempt counter**.
 A run that is reset before the start delay is automatically cancelled.

-If forget to split, or accidentally split twice, you can manually change the current split:
+If you forget to split, or accidentally split twice, you can manually change the current split:

 | Key                  | Action     |
 | -------------------- | ---------- |